 The refrigerator is often the leading energy user among a home's appliances, so it's important that it operates efficiently.

 Simple lifestyle changes can improve energy efficiency with other appliances as well.
 Avoid opening the oven door when cooking unless necessary, clean the lint filter in your clothes dryer after every load and only use the dishwasher or washing machine when you have a full load to clean.
-When followed consistently, these practices will lead to energy savings and lower utility bills.
+When followed consistently, these practices could lead to energy savings and lower utility bills.